+ State would get great return from rowing center funding

 Ann D. Smith

-+ Jellyfish aren’t
++ Jellyfish aren’t the problem here

 I received an email yesterday from my representative, Vern Buchanan, warning me about the jellyfish lurking in the waters this weekend.
 While I am supposed to find this helpful, I find it comical and, above all, saddening.
 Comical, because Vern is warning me about the dangerous jellyfish?
 They are the least of my concerns in this equation.